MikeGoblin/Deep-Learning/README.md

 # Deep-Learning
-Deep Learning projects or demos are provided here.
+Personal deep learning projects or demos are provided here.